-During 2015, 2014 and 2013, we financed our operations through cash generated from operations.
-Our total cash and cash equivalents, short-term investments and long-term interest bearing investments, were \$3,615 million as of December 31, 2015 and \$3,683 million as of December 31, 2014.
-Our cash and cash equivalents and short-term investments were \$1,284 million as of December 31, 2015 and \$1,312 million as of December 31, 2014.
-Our long-term interest bearing investments were \$2,331 million as of December 31, 2015 and \$2,370 million as of December 31, 2014.
+During 2016, 2015 and 2014, we financed our operations through cash generated from operations.
+Our total cash and cash equivalents, short-term investments and long-term interest bearing investments, were \$3,669 million as of December 31, 2016 and \$3,615 million as of December 31, 2015.
+Our cash and cash equivalents and short-term investments were \$1,373 million as of December 31, 2016 and \$1,284 million as of December 31, 2015.
+Our long-term interest bearing investments were \$2,296 million as of December 31, 2016 and \$2,331 million as of December 31, 2015.
 Our financial assets are held and managed through the parent company in Israel and our subsidiaries in Singapore and the U.S.

-We generated net cash from operations of \$947 million in 2015, \$786 million in 2014 and \$811 million in 2013.
-Net cash from operations for 2015, 2014 and 2013 consisted primarily of net income adjusted for non-cash activity including stock-based compensation expenses, depreciation, amortization of intangible assets plus changes in deferred revenues, accrued expenses and other liabilities, trade receivables and prepaid expenses and other assets.
-In addition to the increase in our net income in 2015, our cash flows provided by operating activities reflect also the increase in our deferred revenues and accrued expenses and other current liabilities.
-In 2014 and 2013, we paid additional taxes as a result of a settlement agreement with the Israeli Tax Authority.
-See also "Item 8 - Financial Information" under the caption "Legal Proceedings" and Note 12 to our Consolidated Financial Statements for further information.
+We generated net cash from operations of \$946 million in 2016, \$947 million in 2015 and \$786 million in 2014.
+Net cash from operations for 2016, 2015 and 2014 consisted primarily of net income adjusted for non-cash activity including stock-based compensation expenses, depreciation, amortization of intangible assets plus changes in deferred revenues, deferred income tax benefit, accrued expenses and other liabilities, trade receivables and prepaid expenses and other assets.
+In addition to the increase in our net income in 2016, our cash flows provided by operating activities reflect also the increase in our deferred revenues and accrued expenses and other current liabilities.
+In 2016 and 2014, we paid additional taxes as a result of settlement agreements.
+See also Note 12 to our Consolidated Financial Statements for further information.

-Net cash used in investing activities was \$153 million in 2015, \$246 million in 2014 and \$546 million in 2013.
-In 2015 net cash used in investing activities consisted primarily of additional investments and proceeds related to marketable securities and short terms deposits as well as cash paid for acquisitions of subsidiaries.
-In 2014 and 2013 our net cash used in investing activities consisted primarily of investments and proceeds related to marketable securities and short terms deposits.
-Our capital expenditures amounted to \$17 million in 2015, \$13 million in 2014 and \$10 million in 2013.
+Net cash used in investing activities was \$110 million in 2016, \$153 million in 2015 and \$246 million in 2014.
+In 2016 net cash used in investing activities consisted primarily of additional investments and proceeds related to marketable securities and short terms deposits.
+In 2015 and 2014 our net cash used in investing activities consisted primarily of investments and proceeds related to marketable securities and short terms deposits, as well as cash paid for acquisitions of subsidiaries in 2015.
+Our capital expenditures amounted to \$24 million in 2016, \$17 million in 2015 and \$13 million in 2014.
 Our capital expenditures consisted primarily of computer equipment and software, construction of a new office building in Israel and leasehold improvements.

-Net cash used in financing activities was \$864 million in 2015, \$686 million in 2014 and \$432 million in 2013.
-In 2015, 2014 and 2013, net cash used in financing activities was attributed primarily to the repurchase of ordinary shares.
+Net cash used in financing activities was \$841 million in 2016, \$864 million in 2015 and \$686 million in 2014.
+In 2016, 2015 and 2014, net cash used in financing activities was attributed primarily to the repurchase of ordinary shares.
 Under the repurchase programs, we may purchase our ordinary shares from time to time, depending on market conditions, share price, trading volume and other factors.
-In 2015, 2014 and 2013, we repurchased ordinary shares in the amount of \$986 million, \$768 million and \$534 million, respectively.
-We re-issue the repurchased shares to settle exercises of options and awards of restricted share units to our employees and directors.
-Proceeds from such activities were \$103 million, \$70 million and \$67 million in 2015, 2014 and 2013, respectively.
+In 2016, 2015 and 2014, we repurchased ordinary shares in the amount of \$988 million, \$986 million and \$768 million, respectively.
+We re-issued the repurchased shares to settle exercises of options and awards of restricted share units to our employees and directors.
+Proceeds from such activities were \$129 million, \$103 million and \$70 million in 2016, 2015 and 2014, respectively.